rashtay/js-oops-definitive-guide/README.md

 **Objects** are passed by reference

-    // obj1 and obj2 are connected
-    const obj1 = { a: 1 };
+    // obj1 and obj2 are connected.
+They have an arrow pointing to the same memory const obj1 = { a: 1 };
     const obj2 = obj1;
     obj2.a = 2;

     console.log(obj1);
-    // object.b will return undefined.
+    // object.b doesn't exist and will return undefined.
 You can assign undefined too console.log(obj2.b);

     // Note: assigning undefined doesn't delete the property.
 We use delete keyword for deleting the property